 These costs vary from one property to another and it can be worth setting some money aside each month so you're prepared if you're hit with unforeseen expenses.

 Here are some of the most common types of maintenance you should factor into your budget:

 - Boiler servicing: it's worth getting your boiler serviced once a year - when you come to sell your home some buyers will ask about this.

 - Electrics: you should get your electrics safety-checked every five to 10 years.

-- Decoration: cosmetic changes, such as painting and decorating rooms, will also generally need to be done every five to 10 years.
+- Decoration: cosmetic changes, such as painting and decorating rooms.

-- Renovations: one-off renovation work, such as replacing kitchens and bathrooms, might be done every 10-20 years.
+- Renovations: more major renovation work, such as replacing kitchens and bathrooms, might be done every 10-20 years.

 If you don't have a garage, driveway or free on-street parking, you might need to budget for a residential parking permit.